flavioaiello/container-practices/README.md

 ```

 ## Installing software as one-liner
-This is a very simple operation a can be performed in just one piped statement:
+This is a very simple operation and can be performed in just one piped statement:

 ### Example `Dockerfile` excerpt
 ```